Introduction

 • Dyno:

-• A Dyno is a lightweight process running in a container, not a traditional server or VM.
+• A Dyno is a lightweight process running in a containerHeroku's dyno model was an early implementation of containerization concepts that later evolved into Docker and Kubernetes orchestration patterns., not a traditional server or VM.

 • Dynos can be scaled to handle multi-process web applications using commands like heroku scale.